 - It's also sad to see Spear and Fang, who bonded strongly in the first episode, get driven apart to the point that Spear attacks Fang.

 A Cold Death

-- Even before the mammoth is killed by Spear and Fang, it's clear that he's older, and therefore not in good shape: he's missing a tusk and patches of fur, and he gets separated from the herd because he just can't keep up with them.
+- Even before the mammoth is killed by Spear and Fang, it's clear that he's much older (and/or sick), and therefore not in good shape: he's missing a tusk and patches of fur, and he gets separated from the herd because he just can't keep up with them.

 - The entire episode is filled with moments like this but the ending scene at the Mammoth graveyard is an especially sad one, considering they could only bring back one tusk from the dead herd member, and possibly lost one other when retrieving it.

-- Similarly sad is Spear's flashback to the time he taught his son how to hunt, in a scene that clearly mirrors the scene where he and Fang slay the elderly mammoth.
+- Similarly sad is Spear's flashback to the time he taught his son how to hunt (or when his own father taught him how to hunt), in a scene that clearly mirrors the scene where he and Fang slay the elderly mammoth.
 Spear is still grieving his family.

 - Spear's expression and how he places a hand on the mammoth right before it dies.

 - Fang seemingly dying at the hands of the Ape-Men.

 - After Spear relapses from his Psycho Serum-induced rage and looks at the corpses of the ape-men he slaughtered, he has a brief My God, What Have I Done? moment.